kennytilton/MatrixJS/README.md

 Nowadays, every JS library tries to simplify Web development one way or another, usually by providing a new framework that, with sufficient hand-wiring from the developer, is able to automate things at run-time.

-ConnectedJS (thanks to Cells) goes in the other direction, transparently changing what happens when we read or set state.
+ConnectJS (thanks to Cells) goes in the other direction, inside the JS transparently changing what happens when we read or set state.
 With more transparent code propagating change from our JS application model to the DOm and from events, we achieve dynamic interfaces from declarative scripts, all with optimal efficiency.

 #### Our chops
 We have done this before, and built enterprise applications this way.
 Here is [the latest](http://tiltonsalgebra.com/#).